Lima food tour – local dishes and street food in Peru

 5. Ají de Gallina

-If ceviche is Lima’s bold, bright, daytime dish, then ají de gallina is its warm, golden, nocturnal counterpart.
-This beloved Creole stew begins with shredded poached chicken folded into a rich, velvety sauce made from ají amarillo paste, walnuts, bread soaked in milk, parmesan cheese
+If ceviche is Lima’s bright midday dish, ají de gallina is what you want after sundown.
+This Creole stew layers shredded poached chicken into a thick, golden sauce built from ají amarillo paste, walnuts, milk-soaked bread, and parmesan cheese

 Book a Food Tour in Lima